smart-data-models/dataModel.OpenChannelManagement/OpenChannelJunction/doc/spec.md

     owner:
       description: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)
       items:
-        anyOf: *openchanneljunction_-_properties_-_owner_-_items_-_anyof
+        anyOf:
+          - description: Identifier format of any NGSI entity
+            maxLength: 256
+            minLength: 1
+            pattern: ^[\w\-\.\{\}\$\+\*\[\]`|~^@!,:\\]+$
+            type: string
+            x-ngsi:
+              type: Property
+          - description: Identifier format of any NGSI entity
+            format: uri
+            type: string
+            x-ngsi:
+              type: Property
-        description: Property.
-Unique identifier of the entity
+        description: Unique identifier of the entity
+        x-ngsi:
+          type: Property
       type: array
       x-ngsi:
         type: Property
     position:
-      description: Object providing information about the distance with the rest of the elements and a relationship with them.
+      description: Object providing information about the distance with the rest of the elements and a relationship with them
       properties:
         distance:
-          description: 'Property.
-The distance between this Entity and a reference point (e.g., the most upstream point of the system).
-Units: ''Km'''
+          description: 'The distance between this Entity and a reference point (e.g., the most upstream point of the system)'
           type: number
+          x-ngsi:
+            type: Property
+            units: ' Km'
         refPoint:
           anyOf:
-            - description: Property.
-Identifier format of any NGSI entity.
+            - description: Identifier format of any NGSI entity
               maxLength: 256
               minLength: 1
               pattern: ^[\w\-\.\{\}\$\+\*\[\]`|~^@!,:\\]+$
               type: string
+              x-ngsi:
+                type: Property
-            - description: Property.
-Identifier format of any NGSI entity.
+            - description: Identifier format of any NGSI entity
               format: uri
               type: string
+              x-ngsi:
+                type: Property
-          description: Relationship.
-The reference point distance is measured from.
+          description: The reference point distance is measured from
+          x-ngsi:
+            type: Relationship
       type: object
       x-ngsi:
         type: Property